Skip to Content

 Visitors walking around Chundangji Pond on a cool spring day in Seoul

-Chundangji Pond was divided into two main sections.
+Today, Chundangji Pond at Changgyeonggung Palace is divided into two main sections.
 The smaller upper section of the pond was the original location while the lower section was used for cultivating vegetables.

 7. Octagonal Seven Story Stone Pagoda

-Originally built in 1470, this octagonal seven story stone pagoda is rumored to have been purchased from a merchant during the Chinese Ming Dynasty.
+Located directly next to Chundangji Pond, an octagonal stone pagoda with seven stories was originally built in 1470.
+It’s rumored to have been purchased from a merchant during the Chinese Ming Dynasty.

 8. The Placenta Chamber

-However, the placenta chambers of the royal family have since been moved to Seosamneung (royal west three tombs), the stone structure of King Seongjong’s placenta chamber was moved to this spot in 1928.
+So while the placenta chambers have since been removed, you can still see the stone structure for King Seongjong’s which was relocated to this spot in 1928.

 The Grand Greenhouse in Changgyeonggung Palace with a maze